 WordPress is the most popular CMS with millions of websites using the system… and it’s free.
 You pay for hosting, domain name, theme (some are free), security certificate (SSL), setup and, optionally, content writing, photo and video production, purchase of licensed photos and videos, etc.

 With thousands of WordPress themes and plugins (like apps on your phone) we have the ability to add functionality like search engine optimization (SEO), shopping cart, visual effects, pop-ups, security, backups, blog stories, advertising, traffic analytics and so much more.
 And we do this without the cost of old-school programming.

 What is a WordPress theme?

-A WordPress theme is a fully designed template with look, feel and lots of functionality (like forms, appointments, mobile friendly, sliders, effects and more).
-These themes are completely customizable but we look for one to use that is pleasing to your eye and has an effective layout to achieve your goal, which is attracting visitors then turning them into customers.
+A WordPress theme is a fully designed template with look, feel and lots of functionality (like forms, appointments, mobile friendly, cart, registration, booking, sliders, effects and more).
+These themes are completely customizable but we look for one to use that is pleasing to your eye and has an effective layout to achieve your aims, which is attracting visitors then turning them into customers.
 That’s called conversion and that is our focus and goal.

-Once you find a theme it is installed within WordPress and saves a lot of design time and programming.
+Once you find a theme it is installed within WordPress and saves a lot of design time and programming over old methods.
 Your developer will then add your text, photos, videos, menu to make this uniquely yours.

 How do I find a WordPress theme?